-This article describes the different types of butterflies in California.
 This collection features a variety of colorful butterflies, perfect for anyone who enjoys looking at insects, from painted ladies and monarchs to swallowtails.

-There are about 700 different types of butterflies in the United States, with California having its own unique collection of approximately 170 butterfly species.
+There are about 700 different types of butterflies in the United States, with California having its unique collection of approximately 170 butterfly species.

 During their annual migration, the monarch butterfly is notable for spreading pollen over the western coast of the United States.